matomo-org/matomo/plugins/Marketplace/tests/resources/README.md

 3. Keep the payload minimal — only fields the calling code actually reads.
 No real author names, emails, owner handles, marketing copy, or shop variations.
 4. Run the affected test group to confirm.

+## Binary fixtures

+The single `.zip` fixture (`TreemapVisualization-4.0.2.zip`) is committed directly because it is small (~83 KB) and `LastForcedInstall` needs a real Piwik-4-compatible plugin archive to extract.
+Keep binary fixtures tiny; move them to Git LFS rather than this directory if you ever need anything larger.

 ## Per-test overrides

 Tests that need a different response for a known endpoint (e.g. `createAccount` returning 409 instead of 200) register a temporary override: